A few years ago, Avinash Kaushik created the 10/90 rule for Web analytics.

 In many respects, the 10/90 rule can be applied to social media.

-There are a wide variety of social media tools that provide people with ways to monitor, engage, have conversations, and create, publish and distribute content.
+There are a wide variety of tools that provide people with ways to monitor social media, engage, have conversations, and create, publish and distribute content.
 At the end of the day, however, they are just tools that have to be powered by people to really take advantage of their features and functionality.

 The focus on tools is one of the interesting parts of social media.
 It may reflect the high-tech world’s obsession with new, shiny gadgets – something that are launched at a dizzying pace within social media.